-Staying Connected During the COVID-19 Outbreak
+Staying Connected During COVID-19

-Until further notice, we will hold virtual services via Zoom.
+Until further notice, UUCWC is holding virtual services via Zoom.
 Watch your email, and check back here, for updates and further details about Sunday services.
 Sunday Services at UUCWC During COVID-19

 From the Unitarian Universalist Association

 UUA World Reporting on COVID-19: Instead of the term “social distancing,” which is used by some to describe the situation of people staying at home rather than congregating, “we prefer to think of it as community care, and how we can be in relationship with each other even if we can’t be in the same room,” McDonald said.
 “This is a time when we need more ministry and connection with each other, not less; it just may need to take a different form.”